Fexofenadine / pseudoephedrine Side Effects

 Not all side effects for fexofenadine / pseudoephedrine may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 Applies to fexofenadine / pseudoephedrine: oral tablet extended release, oral tablet extended release 24 hr

-Check with your doctor as soon as possible if any of the following side effects occur while taking fexofenadine / pseudoephedrine:More common
+If any of the following side effects occur while taking fexofenadine / pseudoephedrine, check with your doctor or nurse as soon as possible:More common

 - Trouble in sleeping